aimanabdollah/aimanabdollah/README.md

 <!-- Here are some ideas to get you started: -->

-- 🔭 I’m currently working on Web Development
-- 🌱 I’m currently learning Laravel as PHP backend framework
+- 🌱 I’m currently learning web development by using PHP
 - 📫 Feel free to reach me at aimanabdollah@gmail.com

 ## Skills